The Project

 - How culturally specific categories such as ‘LGBTQ+’ are negotiated;

-- How poetry or other creative practices help IQIEs express or construct such journeys for ‘sexual liberty’; and
+- How poetry or other creative practices help express or construct such journeys for ‘sexual liberty’; and

-We compare IQIEs in three countries:
+We compare the experiences of queer Iranians in exile in three countries:

 Canada is a primary destination for Iranian queer refugees due to its perceived hospitality/liberalism.